betim/Lucy/README.md

 `SqlDB.insert("QRY", args)` | Returns mysql-last-id
-`SqlDB.update("QRY", args)` | Returns manipulated row nums `SqlDB.delete("QRY", args)` | Returns manipulated row nums (Alias to `.update`)
+`SqlDB.update("QRY", args)` | Returns manipulated row nums `SqlDB.delete("QRY", args)` | Returns manipulated row nums (Alias to `.update`) `publish(topic, message` | If mqtt is called on `Main` then this will publish a message to a desired topic.

 ## Method Annotations
 Annotation | Function